hypered/iterata-md/README.md

 The repository contains texts obtained from the Belgian Official Journal web site, more specifically from Justel (the consolidated texts) around 2023-10-09.
+Currently we only generate the French version of the texts.

 [Here is a link to one example text](https://github.com/hypered/iterata-md/blob/main/texts/2016/00/2016000032.md).